 Address: 30 Main Street, Chatham, Massachusetts

-10 Corporation Beach, Dennis
+15. Corporation Beach, Dennis

-The scent of the rugged rosa rugosa fills the air when in bloom at this crescent-shaped beach attracting families for generations.
+The scent of the rugged rosa rugosa fills the air when in bloom at this crescent-shaped beach, attracting families for generations.
 The shape of the beach creates tidal pools where kids love to explore and dig for sand crabs.

 A parade of pleasure boats going to and from Sesuit Harbor takes place in the distance, and sailboats cross the horizon.
 It's a busy place, full of visitors enjoying the simple pleasures of summer on the Cape.
 Many pack for the day and stay to enjoy the spectacular sunsets.

 Early arrival is recommended, and parking is available for a fee.
-Lifeguards, restrooms, and a picnic area with snackbar complete the facilities.
+Lifeguards, restrooms, and a picnic area with snack bar complete the facilities.
 Wheelchairs are available.

 Address: 250 Corporation Road, Dennis Massachusetts

-12 Town Neck Beach, Sandwich
+16. Town Neck Beach, Sandwich